addyosmani/backbone-fundamentals/index.md

 });
 ```

 Similarly, we want to support updating todos based on a specific ID as well.
-The following allows us to query a todo by ID and then update the values of it's three attributes (text, done, order) easily.
+The following allows us to query a todo by ID and then update the values of its three attributes (text, done, order) easily.

 ```javascript
 app.put('/api/todos/:id', function(req, res){